henkrijneveld/Microscope-PiCam/README.md

 - Use a raspberry Pi 3B+ (or better), with a casing
-- Install Raspberry PI OS (32bit), preferrably the light version without the desktop ("headless mode") *WARNING: USE BUSTER IMAGE, NOT BULLSEYE!
-THE NOOBS @RASPBERRYPI MADE BREAKING CHANGES TO THE CAMERA EXOSYSTEM* (https://www.raspberrypi.org/documentation/installation/installing-images/)
+- Install Raspberry PI OS (32bit), preferrably the light version without the desktop ("headless mode") (https://www.raspberrypi.org/documentation/installation/installing-images/)
   - NOTE: Allthough headless configuration is possible, it is my experience that the first setup should be done with keyboard and monitor connected.
 This way errors by yourself, or by the PI, or errors in the OS are much easier to detect.